atelierspierrot/internationalization/TwigExtension.md

     test_item_zero|test_item_one | test_item_two| test_item_multi
     {% endpluralize %}

+For both tags used as block with a body, the leading and trailing spaces of the body will be deleted so you can write your strings with spaces ...

+### Extension global

-The extension defines the `I18n` instance globally in the `i18n` Twig global:
+The extension defines the `I18n` instance globally in the `i18n` Twig variable:

     {{ i18n.locale }}